Kyffin Simpson: IndyCar

+Simpson is the first driver from the Cayman Islands, and the Caribbean as a whole, to compete in the NTT IndyCar Series.
+As of 2026, he is a pay driver.

 Chip Ganassi Racing

 2023–24

-In January 2023, Kyffin completed his first NTT IndyCar Series test with Chip Ganassi Racing at Sebring International Raceway.
+In January 2023, Simpson completed his first NTT IndyCar Series test with Chip Ganassi Racing at Sebring International Raceway.
 Following the end of the 2023 IndyCar season, Chip Ganassi announced that Simpson, who had been the team's development driver over the past two years, would be stepping up to IndyCar in 2024.
 He started his season at St. Petersburg with a twelfth place finish, ending up ahead of all other rookies and setting the fastest lap of the race.
 Following three further top-twenty finishes, Simpson ended up 21st in his first appearance at the Indy 500, having qualified a then-record eighteenth.
-The Caymanian soon experienced two retirements, being spun into the barriers by Christian Rasmussen at Road America early on and getting spun by Agustín Canapino in Monterey.
+He soon experienced two retirements, being spun into the barriers by Christian Rasmussen at Road America early on and getting spun by Agustín Canapino in Monterey.
 Two top-twenty results at Iowa were followed by a retirement in Toronto, where Simpson crashed at turn eight with seventeen laps to go.
 Another mistake came at Gateway: Simpson spun into the wall on lap 86, having struggled for pace during the weekend.
 After sixteenth at Portland, Simpson took thirteenth in the second Milwaukee race and finished 22nd at Nashville.
 Though Simpson finished 21st in the drivers' standings — behind all four of his teammates, and with the second-worst grid position average of all full-time drivers - though he was retained by Ganassi for the 2025 season, moving to the No. 8.